tdmedia/dockerdev/README.md

 where 298 is the offending line number.
 Make sure to include the d after the line number as shown.

 ## NOTE
 NEVER EVER push the tdmedia/dev docker container.

-By design, this container copies your private ssh key which enables the container to be easily used with our servers for git, deploy, etc. You never want your private key to be included in the dockerhub so don't push it there. :~)
+By design, this container contains your private ssh key.
+This enables the container to be easily used with our servers for git, deploy, etc. You never want your private key to be included in the dockerhub so don't push it there. :~)

 # mount your container samba share in osx
 1. cmd+k